storm37000/FiveM-RPDeath/README.md

 <h2>Usage Commands:</h2>

   <h3>Respawn Command:</h3>
-    <b>/respawn</b> : Will respawn you one of 5 hosptial locations.
-Must be dead, hospital chosen at random.
+    <b>/respawn</b> : Will respawn you at one of the existing respawn points.

   <h3>Revive Command:</h3>
     <b>/revive</b> : Will revive you at your current spot.
 Must be dead.<br/>
     <b>/revive *id*</b> : Will revive the player ID at their current location.
 Player must be dead.

   <h3>Toggle Command:</h3>
-    <b>/toggleDeath</b> : Upon dying you will automatically respawn at a random hospital after 3 seconds.
+    <b>/toggleDeath</b> : Upon dying you will automatically respawn at one of the existing respawn points.